 You will receive feedback on the exercises in class.
 This feedback is for informational purposes only.
-If you make a good faith effort you will receive points for the exercises. " $\sqrt{+}$ " indicates work that is accurate and well-presented, " $\sqrt{-}$ " indicates work that is generally good but may have small errors, and " $\sqrt{-}$ " indicates that the assignment was largely incorrect, and you are encouraged to see me for review of the exercise during my office hours or by appointment so we can work together on your learning of the content.
-In cases where the exercise shows a lack of real effort in-class, you will receive no credit for the exercise.
-I will evaluate your overall inclass exercise grade based on your engagement in-class with the exercises.
-If you have actively participated and put forth a good faith effort to contribute to activities, you will receive full credit for 15% of your final grade.
-You will be given the opportunity to make-up an exercise with an alternative assignment if you have an absence from class due to extenuating circumstances (e.g., sickness, hospitalization, birth of a child, and death of a loved one).
+If you make a good faith effort, you will receive points for the exercises. " $\sqrt{+}$ " indicates work that is accurate and well-presented, " $\sqrt{}$ " indicates work that is generally good but may have small errors, and " $\sqrt{-}$ " indicates that the assignment was largely incorrect, and you are encouraged to see me for review of the exercise during my office hours or by appointment so we can work together on your learning of the content.
+In cases where the exercise is not completed in good faith in class or shows a lack of real effort, you will receive no credit for the exercise.
+I will evaluate your overall in-class exercise grade based on your engagement in-class with the exercises.
+If you have actively participated and put forth a good faith effort to contribute to selected exercises, you will receive full credit for 15% of your final grade.
+You will be given the opportunity to make-up the exercise with an alternative assignment if you have an absence from class due to extenuating circumstances (e.g., sickness, hospitalization, birth of a child, and death of a loved one).

-Individual Budget (15%):
+Public Management Press Conference (10%):